Rose Hawthorne Lathrop: Nursing cancer patients

-Hawthorne sought greater purpose in her life and spent time with the Sisters of Charity of Saint Vincent de Paul (Halifax) in Wellesley Hills, Massachusetts, becoming inspired by their motto, "I am for God and for the poor."
-She was further inspired by her relationship with Emma Lazarus, whom she befriended in 1881.
-After Lazarus's death from cancer at age 38, Hawthorne recalled that she was at least comfortable, unlike others who were poor.
-She wrote later, "Though I grieved deeply for her, I would not pity her, for she never knew unaided suffering, but every amelioration."
-As a source for her motivation to work with incurable impoverished people, she cited the story of a young seamstress who was too poor to afford medical treatment and instead had herself admitted to an institution for the insane on Blackwell's Island.
+At this stage in her life, Hawthorne sought greater purpose.
+She spent time with the Sisters of Charity of Saint Vincent de Paul in Wellesley Hills, Massachusetts, becoming inspired by their motto, "I am for God and for the poor."
+Hawthorne recalled that her friend Lazarus had received nursing care while she was dying, unlike other cancer sufferers who were poor.
+Hawthorne later wrote, "Though I grieved deeply for her [Lazarus], I would not pity her, for she never knew unaided suffering, but every amelioration."